abinit/abinit/doc/tutorial/base1.md

 |                       | Our results | Experiment
 | :--                   | :--         | :--
-bond length [Bohr]      | 1.522       | 1.401
+bond length [Bohr]      | 1.486       | 1.401
-atomisation energy [eV] | 4.506       | 4.747
+atomisation energy [eV] | 4.637       | 4.747

-The bond length is awful (nearly 10% off), and the atomisation energy is a bit too low, 5% off.
+The bond length is rather bad (about 6% off), and the atomisation energy is a bit too low, 2.5% off.
 What is wrong??

 Well, are you sure that the input parameters that we did not discuss are correct?